calvinbeschfromclarksonuniversity/clack/README.md

 Authors: Trevor Bartholomew Savage and Calvin Prothificus Besch

 Brief Overview:
 In the Fourth part of this project, we implemented the following:

-	ClientSideServerListener
+ClientSideServerListener:
 	- a new class which creates a runnable object in ClackClient, and a thread wrapped around the runnable object
 	 - the public constructor, the private ClackClient client variable, and the overridedn run method

+ServerSideClientIO
+	- a new class that handles sending and receiving data.
+	-this replaces the send and recieve data methods within ClackServer

 In ClackClient:
 	- getCloseConnection a method which returns the boolean value of the closeConnection variable
 	- an updated version of start() that utilizes the ClientSideServerListener

+In ClackServer:
+	-Removed outdated functions that are now implemented in ServerSideClientIO -updated the start method to include the multithreading functionality using ServerSideClientIO -Broadcast, a method which takes a message from one client to all client

 In your write-up, explain why there should be a separate class to receive data from the server and print it, and the client only gets data from the user and sends it to the server.